muhammadn/muhammadn.github.io/_posts/2017-03-17-fat-models-skinny-controller-vs-separation-of-concerns.md

 ```
 Bad innit?
 Code in the controller?

-After re-factoring, i have the business logic code in a concern rather than the controller like below:
+After re-factoring, i have the business logic code in a concern (ie. `controller/concerns/jobs_query.rb`) rather than the controller like below:
 ```
 module JobsQuery
   extend ActiveSupport::Concern